andropenguin/AddressBookORMLite12/README.md

-# A modified version of an address book application using ORMLite andropenguin/AddressBookORMlite7
+# A modified version of an address book application andropenguin/AddressBookORMlite7, using Google Dagger 2 and Espresso for testing

 # What is this?